ZhiGroup/terminology_representation/README.md

 ## Conclusion

 In our experiments, terminologies with larger vocabularies and finer-grained representations were associated with better prediction performances.
 In particular, UMLS is consistently one of the best-performing ones.
 We believe that our work may help to inform better designs of predictive models, although further investigation is warranted.

+## Dependencies

+Python: 3.7+
+Pytorch 1.5.0
+Tensorflow 1.13.1+
+Pandas
+Pickle
+tqdm
+pytorch-transformers
+Google BERT

+## Contact

+Please post a Github issue if you have any questions.

+## Citation

+Please acknowledge the following work in papers or derivative software: